tytan652/rfcs/text/0000-service-overhaul.md

 The service output settings (if any) will be saved as a JSON string in the profile config file.

-Advanced network settings will also be replaced by this new properties view, since those were meant for `"rtmp_output"` (RTMP(S) output).
+Advanced network settings will also be replaced by this new properties view, since those were only meant for `"rtmp_output"` (RTMP(S) output).

 ## Front-end API
 Those functions will be modified: